NHendelman/twitter_coronavirus/README.md

 ```
 $ nohup sh runmaps.sh &
 ```
-The `reduce.py` file combines the map.py outputs so we can visualize the tweets within 2020.
+The `reduce.py` file combines the map.py outputs of each day so we can visualize the tweets within the year of 2020.
 The command below creates `reduce.country` which lets us look at the hashtag use in each country.
 ```
 $ python3 ./src/reduce.py --input_paths outputs/geoTwitter20-*.country --output_path=reduced.country
 ```